 When we’re dealing with electronic toys, we need to look at how they’re powered.
 Some run on batteries (which will need constant replacing), while others are USB-rechargeable.
 Consider, too, how long the power lasts.
 You might want to pass on a toy that eats through batteries faster than you can replace them.

 Your cat’s new electronic toy must stand up to her level of play.
-Owners of hyper-active kittens or especially curious cats who like to claw and bite should look for sturdy, high-quality materials that are meant to last.
+Owners of hyperactive kittens or especially curious cats who like to claw and bite should look for sturdy, high-quality materials that are meant to last.
 Buyer reviews can be pretty telling in this regard, and we stuck to products that can stand up to more active cats.

 For cats who like to chew, electronic toys with cords or small parts that may become loose can pose a choking hazard.
 It’s best to avoid such toys if you have an active chewer or a very curious kitten.
 In the interest of safety, you should also be on the lookout for secure battery compartments, non-toxic materials, and toys that automatically shut down after a set amount of time.

-Here are the benefits and drawbacks to both — and what might work best for you.
+Here are the benefits and drawbacks to both — and what might work best for you:

-The Best Electronic Cat Toys that Move — Reviewed and Ranked FAQs (Frequently Asked Questions)
+The Best Electronic Cat Toys That Move — Reviewed and Ranked FAQs (Frequently Asked Questions)

 How do I keep my indoor cat entertained?

-Interactive cat toys are an easy—and usually effective—tool for entertaining indoor cats.
+Interactive cat toys are an easy, and usually effective, tool for entertaining indoor cats.
 You can also keep things fresh and stave off boredom by routinely rotating which toys are available to your cat.
 Also worth considering are cat scratchers and cat trees that offer vertical space.

 Do cats like moving toys?